slaclab/sdf-docs/service-compute.md

 The deployment repo is structured to follow best practices for Kubernetes deployments, such as using Kustomize for managing application components and resources, and using a Makefile to automate common deployment tasks.
 This declarative approach allows for easier management of the application lifecycle, including updates and rollbacks, while also providing a clear separation between the application code and the deployment configuration.

+Similar to `Kubernetes` role as runtime platform for containerized applications, `Helm` serves as a package management and templating layer on top of Kubernetes deployments.
+Its purpose would be to reduce manifests duplication and enforce consistent policy defaults (security context, read-only mounts, ingress annotations) across your applications deployed in S3DF Kubernetes.
+Helm allows you to templatize your Kubernetes manifests and manage them as reusable charts, which can be easily shared and versioned.
+This can help streamline the deployment process and ensure that best practices are consistently applied across all your deployments.